MicrosoftDocs/dynamics-365-customer-engagement/ce/outlook-app/User/use-delegate-access.md

 ## Track an email and link it to a specific row in Dynamics 365

-Track an email from a known contact and link it to a specific row in your app.
+Track an email using **Set Regarding** and link it to a specific row in your app.

-1. Go to the email folder of the person that you are a delegate for and open an email from a contact that you want to track.
+1. Go to the email folder of the person that you are a delegate for and open an email that you want to track.

 2. Select **Dynamics 365** to open the **Dynamics 365** pane.